 “Above all, spread all about you family cenacles, which are desired by me as a remedy for the great evils which are today threatening the life of Christian families.”
 (392f, October 27, 1988)

-The family cenacles have the same basic structure proper to any M.M.P. cenacle.
+Family cenacles have the same basic structure as any M.M.P. cenacle.
 However, for the benefit of family members, especially the children, a portion of time may be devoted to catechism and family sharing.
-More than one family may gather together to pray in the home.
+More than one family may join together to pray in the home.

 Our Lady’s Promises To Fr.
 Gobbi concerning Family Cenacles